Cardigan Bridge

 A bridge has crossed the river Teifi here for many centuries.
 It is mentioned in Gerald of Wales’ journal of his journey through Wales in 1188 (see below).

 The current stone bridge is thought to date from the early 18th century.
 One of the arches was built in 1726, according to a plaque above that arch.
-The bridge is shown c.1740 in the drawing on the right.
+The bridge is shown c.1740 in the drawing below.

 The structure was enlarged in the 1870s as traffic increased.
 You can see the 18th-century arches as you cross the modern footbridge.